 Where other funding for research relevant to the proposal is being provided or sought, it must be detailed, as required, in Section 8 (Other Funding).
 It is appreciated that many other applicants will be involved in applications to other funding sources or have funding for related work.
 This is to be encouraged.
 However, to assist in the assessment of Marsden Fund proposals, the Marsden Fund Council and panels need to be aware of other funding applied for or received.
-Although the price of a proposal is of secondary consideration, after the grading of proposals on the basis of the Marsden Fund criteria, the price of each proposal will be taken into account by the Marsden Fund Council.
-Applicants should also bear in mind that approximately \$74 million (excluding GST) is expected to be allocated to Full Proposals funded in the 2023 round.
-This includes Fast-Start and Standard grants (but not Marsden Fund Council Award grants).
+Although the price of a proposal is of secondary consideration, after the grading of proposals based on the Marsden Fund criteria, the price of each proposal will be taken into account by the Marsden Fund Council.
+Applicants should also bear in mind that approximately \$72 million (excluding GST) is expected to be allocated to Fast-Start and Standard Proposals in the 2024 round.